Our free membership, business.com+, takes the pain out of choosing new business services.

 Optimize your business website.

 Your company website is a significant element of your business’s online identity.
 Your site is usually the first place potential investors go for additional information.
-Despite its importance, a surprisingly small number of businesses pay attention to their websites — if they have one at all.
+Despite its importance, a surprisingly large number of businesses neglect their websites — if they have one at all.

 Ensure your website, especially your landing page, is easy on the eyes.
 It should also:

-• Be free of grammar and spelling mistakes, missing images and links that go nowhere.
+• Be free of grammar and spelling mistakes, missing images and broken links.

-• Outline why your product or service is unique.
+• Outline what makes your product or service unique.

 • Have an About page that explains your company’s mission.